CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-netapp-trident/README.md

 ![netapp cloud Deploying](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-CloudManagerGUI-Deploying.png "NetApp Cloud Deploying OnTAP")

-While your waiting, you can move onto the Deploying NetApp Trident section in preperation for integrating Canonical Kubernetes and the storage.
+While your waiting, you can move onto the Deploying NetApp Trident section in preparation for integrating Canonical Kubernetes and the storage.
 Eventually you should side a screen like this:

 ![netapp cloud wkenv](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-CloudManagerGUI-wkenv.png "NetApp Cloud Working Environment")